sunset

 Wildlife

-The Noosa River starts as a tidal estuary with a number of tidal lakes, before heading north through a number of large freshwater lakes before heading into Great Sandy National Park.
+The Noosa River starts as a tidal estuary with a number of tidal lakes, before heading north through a number of large lakes before heading into Great Sandy National Park.

 Two birds